-- Evidence should be submitted as soon as possible. - Known court dates MUST be clearly identified upon submission of the evidence. - If the analysis is needed for a pre-trial date, the CLD MUST be notified of this date as soon as possible. - A lead time of six weeks is needed for rush cases and SFN 60165 Request For Case Prioritization MUST be completed and e-mailed to: agocldcaseprioritization@nd.gov. - Notify the CLD as soon as possible if analysis is no longer required for a case. - The number of evidence items accepted by the laboratory will be limited depending on the nature and/or type of the case submitted.
+- Evidence should be submitted as soon as possible. - Known court dates must be clearly identified upon submission of the evidence. - If the analysis is needed for a pre-trial date, the CLD must be notified of this date as soon as possible. - A lead time of six weeks is needed for rush cases and SFN 60165 Request For Case Prioritization must be completed and e-mailed to: agocldcaseprioritization@nd.gov. - Notify the CLD as soon as possible if analysis is no longer required for a case. - The number of evidence items accepted by the laboratory will be limited depending on the nature and/or type of the case submitted.
 Additional items may be accepted at the time of the initial submission after consultation between the investigator, the Technical Leader, Forensic Scientist or the Laboratory Director.
 Consultation can be in person or via conference call.
 The States Attorney may also be involved at this time depending upon the case.
 Assistance can be provided on identifying the most probative items for submission.
 See the section on Item Selection including Initial Submissions and Subsequent Submissions, below. - Appropriate known reference standards must be available and submitted.
-See Reference Standards below. - Items for DNA analysis MUST not be packaged in plastic with the exception of specimens that must be stored frozen. - The Laboratory will NOT accept the following touch evidence: fired cartridge cases, live cartridges and drug evidence (or swabs of any of these items).
+See Reference Standards below. - Items for DNA analysis must not be packaged in plastic with the exception of specimens that must be stored frozen. - Air-dry any wet items before packaging.
+If not possible, the CLD should be notified and exceptions may be made on a case-by-case basis. - The Laboratory will NOT accept the following touch evidence: fired cartridge cases, live cartridges and drug evidence (or swabs of any of these items).
 See Touch Evidence Guidelines. - Typically, DNA testing will be considered complete when associations have been made in the case.
 This means that not all items submitted to the Biology Section will necessarily have DNA testing performed on them. - Simple misdemeanor cases need approval for Biology examinations. - The submitting agency or prosecuting attorney's office should notify the CLD if and when they become aware that a case has been disposed and no longer needs to be worked by the Laboratory.